viltgroup/minium-training/minium-training.md

 ```

 If we try to evaluate that code, it will fail.
 That's because
-`$("button").click()` will try to click the first matching button, and that one
+`$("button").click()` will try to click the first matching button (which is the
-is under the modal backdrop and for that reason, it is not accessible for
+`Compose` button), and that one is under the modal backdrop and for that reason,
-interactions.
+it is not accessible for interactions.

 You can try to evaluate `$("button")` and you'll see that lots of buttons in
-the page will highlight, both the ones that are in the modal window and the ones
+the page will highlight, both the ones that are in the modal dialog and the ones
 in the main page, that are not accessible due to the modal backdrop:

 ![Buttons](images/buttons.png)